marcsingleton/marcsingleton.github.io/content/posts/hugo-crash-course.md

 - What's the point then of having the two types of bundles that are distinguished by files differing by a single underscore?
   - As their name suggests, leaf bundles are intended to be terminal directories in the directory tree, so there [are some minor differences](https://gohugo.io/content-management/page-bundles/#comparison) in how Hugo associates resources with them as opposed to branch bundles
   - The more important distinction, however, is Hugo treats leaf and branch bundles as having single- and list-type layouts, respectively
-  - We'll cover this in more detail in the section on the `layout/` directory, but Hugo by default associates different templates with the two layout types
+  - We'll cover this in more detail in the section on the `layout/` directory, but Hugo associates different templates with the two layout types
   - The motivation for this is that leaf bundles correspond to terminal entries in the site structure and should primarily display **single** pieces of content
   - In contrast, branch bundles and, more generally, sections link different levels of the hierarchy together and should display **lists** of content

-#### Content files
+### Content files
 - Finally at the bottom of our hierarchy are content files themselves
 - Hugo supports a variety of markup formats, but [Markdown](https://commonmark.org/) is the most common
 - Regardless of content format, though, all content must have [front matter](https://gohugo.io/content-management/front-matter/) at the top of the file